Suspension: Akpoti-Uduaghan Knows Fate June 27

 Meanwhile, the respondents challenged the jurisdiction of the court to hear the matter.

-They further urged the court to dismiss the case instituted by the suspended Kogi Senator for being incompetent and lacking in merit.
+They further urged the Court to dismiss the case instituted by the suspended Kogi Central Senator, for being incompetent and lacking in merit.

 After taking arguments from all parties in the matter, Justice Binta Nyako announced that judgment had been fixed for June 27.